Today, an anti-violence campaign gathered some support in pockets across the island.

 More women graduated this year than men.

-While there is plenty data to support the perception that many of our men are cruel, prison birds, poor fathers, cheats, lazy and uneducated men and many of our women are progressive, hard working, victims, and independent, perhaps it’s time to realise that we have unintentionally or intentionally planted an impression that men are less worthy and important.
+While there is plenty of data to support the perception that many of our men are cruel, prison birds, poor fathers, cheats, lazy and uneducated men and many of our women are progressive, hard-working, victims, and independent, perhaps it’s time to realise that we have unintentionally or intentionally planted an impression that men are less worthy and important.

 It’s a question begging to be asked: Could the current increase in femicide in the country be the curse of the chickens coming home to roost?

-ACTION: Make the gender playfield equal for men and women again.
-While we will always see antisocial behaviours, with some effort we can emphasize and communicate a more positive image about the Jamaican man and showcase more good male models.
-The media can level the playfield with more balanced discussions, more male presence on panels so the male perspective is heard.
+START SOME ACTION: Make the gender playfield equal for men and women again.
+While we will always see antisocial behaviors, with some effort we can emphasize and communicate a more positive image about the Jamaican man and showcase more good male models.
+The media can level the playfield with more balanced discussions, and facilitate more male presence and voice in the mass media so the male perspective is heard.